vincedevendra/firebase_cloud_messenger/README.md

     $ gem install firebase_cloud_messenger

 In order for google to authenticate requests to Firebase Cloud Messenger, you must have your credentials file in a place that's accessible.
-You can tell firebase-cloud-messenger where it is in two ways:
+You can tell firebase_cloud_messenger where it is in two ways:

 1. `FirebaseCloudMessenger.credentials_path = "path/to/credentials/file.json"`